davidebazzana/Questionnaire/README.md

 Log in to your azure account using the azure cli:
 `az login --use-device-code`
 Log in to your azure container registry:
-`az acr login --name questionnaire`
+`az acr login --name questionariomollami`
 Then create a context in order to perform the docker commands into the remote azure cloud:
-`docker context create aci questionnaire`
+`docker context create aci questionariomollami`
 Switch to that context:
-`docker context use questionnaire`
+`docker context use questionariomollami`
 Run the container:
 `docker compose up`
 To shut down the containers: